- 1 Casio PX 860 Review:

-Digital pianos have surely come a long way in recent years and have stood as a great alternative to acoustic pianos, for many players.
+Digital pianos have surely come a long way in recent years and have stood as a great alternative to acoustic pianos for many players.
 Digital pianos are a more advanced version of a traditional acoustic piano.

-When it comes to higher quality, new digital pianos, by some of the best brands, are now closer than ever to duplicate the piano keyboard action and the piano sound of an acoustic piano.
+When it comes to higher quality, new digital pianos, by some of the best brands, are now closer than ever to duplicating the piano keyboard action and the piano sound of an acoustic piano.

-About Casio Privia PX860 Digital Piano
+About Casio Privia PX860 Digital Piano:

-The Casio Company has its worldwide headquarters in Tokyo, Japan and they are known for a lot of things, including keyboards, Synths, Digital Pianos, watches, calculators and so much more.
+The Casio Company has its worldwide headquarters in Tokyo, Japan, and they are known for a lot of things, including keyboards, Synths, Digital Pianos, watches, calculators, and so much more.
 They have been in this business for over 60 years.

-Casio is a huge player in the world of digital piano.
-Casio offers top of the line digital piano models.
-This brand is known to provide best quality products and upgraded digital features at a very reasonable price.
+Casio is a huge player in the world of a digital piano.
+Casio offers top-of-the-line digital piano models.
+This brand provides the best quality products and upgraded digital features at a very reasonable price.

 The most impressive model out of the series is:

-As far as improvement is concerned, Casio on a serious note has elevated its game amongst this cut-throat competition in the world of digital pianos.
+As far as improvement is concerned, Casio, on a serious note, has elevated its game amongst this cut-throat competition in the world of digital pianos.

 As far as realism and functionality are concerned, given the price range it comes in, I think there is no other model that can beat Casio Privia PX860.

-Casio Privia PX860 is 88-key Weighted Grade Hammer Action which has the same size and action as an acoustic piano and with lower keys heavier and becomes lighter as the keys get higher.
+Casio Privia PX860 is 88-key Weighted Grade Hammer Action which has the same size and action as an acoustic piano and with lower keys heavier and lighter as the keys get higher.

 The USB support allows you to interface with all kinds of additional software.
 A transpose option allows you to play up to 2 octaves higher or lower.